wking/opencontainer-runtime-spec/runtime.md

 This operation MUST return the state of a container as specified in the [State](#state) section.
 In particular, the state MUST be serialized as JSON.

+After a user launches a container using the [start](#start) operation, state requests by the same user in the same namespaces with the same runtime installation MUST successfully return that container's state by the time the [pre-start hooks](config.md#prestart) are called (step (3) in the [lifecycle](#lifecycle)) through the final [post-stop hooks](#config#poststop) (step (8) in the [lifecycle](#lifecycle)).
+Runtimes MAY return state under other conditions, for example to a different user or when asked from a different namespace.

 ### Start

 `start <container-id> <path-to-bundle>`

 This operation MUST generate an error if it is not provided a path to the bundle and the container ID to associate with the container.
-If the ID provided is not unique across all containers running on this host, or is not valid in any other way, the implementation MUST generate an error.
+If the ID provided is not unique to the [state registry](#query-state), or is not valid in any other way, the implementation MUST generate an error.
 Using the data in `config.json`, that are in the bundle's directory, this operation MUST create a new container.
 This includes creating the relevant namespaces, resource limits, etc and configuring the appropriate capabilities for the container.
 A new process within the scope of the container MUST be created as specified by the `config.json` file otherwise an error MUST be generated.